 I hope to have all sample collection and the majority of laboratory work finished by end the of May 2019.
 The project should be completed and written up in full by June 2019.

 The report will be produced as a PDF MSc project report to the required specifications set by University of Edinburgh and shared as a lab note via the project page on the experiment platform.

 Volunteer fingerprinting on three animal specimens (feather, ivory, reptile skin)

 Apr 18, 2019

 Meet the Team

-I work in an environment where continued learning is always encouraged and I believe people working together and supporting each other, whether as members of the public or as professors in institutes or Universities, is the key to helping efforts in wildlife conservation.
+I work in an environment where continuous learning is always encouraged and I believe people working together and supporting each other, whether as members of the public or as professors in institutes or Universities, is the key to helping efforts in wildlife conservation.
 I enjoy being around people who share the same passions as me but also recognise the uphill struggle we are all under to address the threats the world is facing.
-Currently in my role I managed postgraduate level taught courses in Wild Animal Biology & Health and run an international veterinary field course.
+Currently, I manage postgraduate level taught courses in Wild Animal Biology & Health and run an international veterinary field course.